Free Rhode Island Arrests & Criminal Records: Search Anyone

 Access Rhode Island Records: background checks, warrants, probation and parole, court records, and all criminal and arrest records.

-Start your search for free Rhode Island criminal records through official agencies and learn more about someone’s past or current situation.
+Look up free Rhode Island criminal records through official agencies and learn more about someone’s past or current situation.

-Due to the state’s Rhode Island Access to Public Records Act (APRA), RIGL § 38-2-1, Rhode Island guarantees its citizens the right to view public records including criminal and arrest records of government agencies at all levels.1
+Due to the state’s Access to Public Records Act (APRA), RIGL § 38-2-1, Rhode Island guarantees its citizens the right to view public records including criminal and arrest records of government agencies at all levels.1

 Public records as defined per Rhode Island law are all types of documents regardless of their physical form that are produced pursuant to laws and ordinances when connected to official business by government entities.